rebeccaly/virgil/wiki/glossary.md

 ## Public Key Encryption
 Encryption that uses a pair of keys, one key to encrypt data and the other key to decrypt data.
 In contrast, symmetric encryption algorithms that use the same key for both encryption and decryption.
 In practice, Public Key cryptography is typically used to protect the session key used by a symmetric encryption algorithm.
 In this case, the public key is used to encrypt the session key, which in turn was used to encrypt some data, and the private key is used for decryption.
 In addition to protecting session keys, Public Key cryptography may also be used to digitally sign a message (using the Private Key) and validate the signature (using the Public Key).

+## Registration Authority (RA)
+The Virgil  service is a dedicated service to authorize the Virgil Card creation that is confirmed by a 3rd-party.
+For the majority of cases, it's enough to communicate to the Virgil Cards Service directly, except for the creation of a Global Virgil Card.
+For a Global Virgil Card, it's necessary to conduct the verification step to prove that the client holds the identity.

 ## Salt Value
 Random data that is sometimes included as part of a session key.
 When added to a session key, the plaintext salt data is placed in front of the encrypted key data.
 Salt values are added to increase the work required to mount a brute-force (dictionary) attack against data encrypted with a symmetric-key cipher.